yielda-game/yielda-game.github.io/_posts/2022-07-29-referrals.md

 **Key Referral Rule** You MUST have already deposited to a game in order to establish new referral relationships or receive referral fees within that game!
 {: .notice--warning}

 Referral relationships are blockchain-specific.
-If you've been playing **ponziFarm** on the ETH blockchain and would like to earn referral fees on the MATIC blockchain, be sure to deposit to a MATIC game and then share your MATIC referral link with the world!
+If you've been playing **Yielda** on the ETH blockchain and would like to earn referral fees on the MATIC blockchain, be sure to deposit to a MATIC game and then share your MATIC referral link with the world!

 The exact percentage of referral fees and upline cuts will vary from game to game as we seek to optimize the overall player experience.
 Check the Game Rules panel at the bottom of every game dashboard to see these and other game parameters!